Skip to content

 © 01net.com

 While not utilized to the fullest, we were still using more than 50% of our full speed.
-OneDrive is undoubtedly faster than NordLocker in terms of downloads, albeit, not faster than pCloud or NordLocker.
+With that being said, OneDrive is not faster than pCloud.

 Features of Microsoft OneDrive